Beatriz-G/Ferrari-and-Fanta/README.md

   less time consuming but none the less challenging. </p>

 <p>I hope you find this website fun and educational.
 I also hope that it inspires you to adopt from your local shelter.</p>

+<h2>Contributing</h2>
+You are welcome to make contributions!
+I am always open to hearing new ideas, suggestions or corrections!
+If you find any bugs or code that doesn't make sense, open up an issue and let me know.

+<h3>Instructions on Contributing</h3>
+<p>Fork the repository.
+Clone the forked repo.
+Add your contributions, notes, changes.
+Commit, push and wait for the pull request to merged.
+Thanks!</p>